fnyin/bse_gc_aae_2025/README.md

 - Lundborg, Petter, Erik Plug, and Astrid Würtz Rasmussen.
 2017.
 “Can Women Have Children and a Career?
 IV Evidence from IVF Treatments.” *American Economic Review, 107* (6): 1611-37.

+- More readings are posted in the online-folder.
+You do not need to read these in details but make sure you understand the key components.

 ### 5 Regression discontinuity (May 30, FW)